 Attendance at all class sessions is expected.
-Individual instructors will provide specific course requirements in event of absence.
+Individual instructors will provide specific course requirements in the event of an absence.
 Make-up of course work or exams is at the discretion of the individual professor and specific attendance requirements will be covered in each course syllabus.